Deathconsciousness: Recording

 The recording process for Deathconsciousness was informal and low-budget, with the total cost reportedly under $1,000.
 Much of the album was recorded using rudimentary equipment such as a microphone built into Barrett's laptop, a secondhand keyboard, and a toy piano.
 Because of physical distance and work obligations, the duo worked on the album sporadically, sometimes only a few times per month.
-As a result, Deathconsciousness was recorded over approximately five years, between 2002 and 2007.
+As a result, Deathconsciousness was recorded over approximately five years, from 2002 to 2007.
 Initially, there was no plan for a cohesive double album; the concept only began to take shape around 2005 or 2006.

 "The Big Gloom" was the first song recorded for Deathconsciousness with their initial setup.
 Anecdotes from the recording sessions include the origin of tracks like "Holy Fucking Shit 40,000", which was based on an older acoustic song by Barrett, and a mistaken belief by Macuga that ghostly noises captured during the recording of "There Is No Food" were supernatural—later revealed to be laughter from his roommate during a dinner date.
 Songs were typically initiated by Barrett, who composed acoustic or quieter core ideas and handled the album's production and engineering.
 Macuga contributed by layering additional instrumentation, including guitar, bass guitar, synthesizers, and programmed percussion.
 Their working process was informal and intuitive, with minimal structured planning.
 The original master recordings of the album were lost during a hard drive crash, leaving the band with only 192 kbit/s MP3 files.
 A significant turning point in the album's development was the death of Barrett's father; he later stated that the event gave sharper focus to the album's themes and influenced the content of the accompanying booklet.